arham-kk/gemini-2-bookgen/README.md

     python app.py
     ```

-2. **Open your web browser and go to the URL indicated in your terminal.
+2. **Open your web browser and go to the URL indicated in your terminal**.

 3. **Enter the following in the Gradio interface:**
     *   Book Title